vincenttjia/terraform-aws-iam-role/examples/instance-profile/README.md

 example/instance-profile
 ========================

-This example will create an IAM Instance profile with Read Only Access to S3 attached.
+This example will create an IAM Instance profile with S3 Read Only Access policy attached.